gbusch/k8s-configmap-demo/README.md

 ## Step 1: Develop locally
-The Java application can be started locally with `docker-compose up --build`.
+The Java application can be started locally with `test/start-test.sh`.

 Once it's built and the application is up, you can request a greeting with `curl "localhost:8080?name=<your name>"`.

 The application can be configured via [application.properties](./hello-world/src/main/resources/application.properties) and [application-test.properties](./test/application-test.properties) (while the latter has precedence), a restart is required.

-A feature-file can be found in the [feature](./feature/)-folder and the tests can be run with `test/start-test.sh`.
+A feature-file can be found in the [feature](./features)-folder and the tests can be run with `test/test-features.sh` (the test-system needs to be running for that, `test/start-test.sh`).

 ## Step 2: Deploy on Kubernetes
 To deploy on Kubernetes, we first need to build the Docker image.
 This can be done with:
 `docker build -f hello-world/Dockerfile -t hello-world:tag .`